 - SCC is organized by sessions.
 Each session is 9 weeks with a one or two week break in between sessions.
 There are 5 sessions each year.
-The Weekly Group Calendar shows the weekly schedule and is updated each session.
+The Weekly Group Calendars show the weekly schedule in Vienna, Rockville, and our Virtual Center and is updated each session.
 The Center is closed on the following holidays: New Years, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas.

 - Our mission is to provide these critically needed services at a cost that families can afford.
 We have a sliding scale based on household income and work with each and every family to be sure that they can become a part of our Stroke Comeback family – no one is turned away for inability to pay.